sherzodakramov/todo_app-with-Django/README.md

 # Todo_app
-This is simple ToDoApp via Django Framework.
+This is simple ToDoApp via Django.